A kite tutorial

 With that being said, if you do notice any twists in the lines the next time out, they probably came from moving the handle around in the bag.
 This can also happen when taking the kite out of the bag for cleaning or maintenance back home, so be mindful of this if you unpack the kite between flights.

 When you get to the kite and come to the end of the flight lines, tuck the ends, with the bridles still attached between the handle tops to secure them.
 Place the wound handles on top of the kite along the trailing edge.
 Now roll up the kite around the handles, gently squeezing the air out and brushing off sand and debris as you go.
 Now it's ready to go back in the bag.
+Look at figure 10.

 Lastly, don't forget your kite stake and weights.
 It's really easy to leave these behind and will be seen by others as unsightly litter.